How to Own Your Gut Bacteria and Fix Leaky Gut Syndrome

 Regardless of how hard you’re working on your diet, you’ll undo those efforts if you rely heavily on certain medications.
 Western medicine is fond of prescribing gut-damaging antibiotics for everything from acne to the common cold.
 These drugs not only kill the pathogenic bacteria, but also a host of other important microbes with them.
 If you’re on a temporary and necessary course of antibiotics, follow these suggestions to restore gut flora.

 Your gut microbiome starts establishing at birth.
 Babies born via caesarean section have a diminished diversity and a different makeup of microbiota than babies delivered vaginally.
 After that, an infant establishes its microbiome through diet — and gut biome differences depend on whether the child is breastfed or formula-fed.

 Optimizing your kids’ diets can set them up for success.
 You might be surprised by how much better they behave when they’re sharp and feel good, too.
 For an extra dose of good bacteria, let them run around outside — barefoot.

 5. Hack stress

 Besides diet, stress management is one of the most profound ways to heal your gut biome.
 Studies show that stress affects the gut-brain axis, another name for the pathway that connects your gut and your brain.
 Stress can lead to decreased nutritional absorption, enzyme production, oxygenation, and blood flow to the GI tract.

-You have more than 100 trillion cells in your gut, and they affect just about everything your body does.
-When you take care of your gut health, you’ll feel like a better, more awesome version of yourself — and who doesn’t want that?
+You have more than 100 trillion cells in your gut, and they affect just about everything your body does, from your digestion to your immune system defenses.
+That’s why it’s important that you make a conscious effort to keep your gut in good health.
+When you take care of your gut, you’ll feel like a better, more awesome version of yourself—and who doesn’t want that?